 - Practice now with the person standing and lowering the hand for your dog to target.

 - Finally, gradually progress to targeting people's hands on walks so that the targeting behavior can replace the previous out-of-control behaviors.

 Alternatively, your dog can be trained to perform other calm behaviors such as sitting or lying down.
 For young puppies with little impulse control, you can keep them occupied while you chat with your acquaintances by tossing treats to the ground for a fun treasure hunt or giving your dog a stuffed Kong to interact with.

-Tip 4: A Trip to the City
+4. A Trip to the City

 Finally, a last tip for reducing the saliency of people.
 Have you ever noticed how generally well-behaved dogs in the city are?
 This is because they see people on a daily basis and lots of them too!
-It might help if every now and then if you schedule a trip to the city or other crowded places to keep your dog up-to-date on his training.
+It might help if every now and then you can schedule a trip to the city or other crowded places to keep your dog up-to-date on his training.

 After seeing many people, all the enthusiasm fades away in excited greeters as the presence of people is no longer as salient as it previously was.
 Your dog's senses will eventually tire after seeing many people; this allows him to practice and rehearse calm behaviors.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Questions & Answers